AMC Hornet: Gucci Sportabout

-The 1972 Hornet was one of the first American cars to offer a special luxury trim package created by a fashion designer.
+The 1972 model year Hornet was one of the first American cars to offer a special luxury trim package created by a renowned fashion designer.
 The "special interiors were stylish and unlike anything the industry had seen before, helping secure the company's reputation as a design leader."

-Named for Italian fashion designer Dr. Aldo Gucci, the Gucci package was offered only on the Sportabout, the four-door wagon with a single sloping hatch replacing the then traditional window/tailgate door.
-The option included special beige-colored upholstery fabrics on thickly padded seats and inside door panels (with red and green striping) along with Gucci logo emblems and a choice of four exterior colors: Snow White; Hunter Green; Grasshopper Green, and Yuca Tan.
-The Gucci model proved to be a success, with 2,583 produced in 1972 (and 2,252 more for 1973) Sportabouts so equipped.
+Developed in conjunction with Italian fashion designer Dr. Aldo Gucci, the Gucci package was offered only on the Sportabout, the four-door wagon with a single sloping hatch replacing the then-traditional window/tailgate door.
+The Gucci option included special beige-colored upholstery fabrics on thickly padded seats and inside door panels (with red and green striping) along with Gucci logo emblems and a choice of four exterior colors: Snow White; Hunter Green; Grasshopper Green, and Yuca Tan.
+The Gucci model proved to be a success, with 2,583 produced in 1972 (and 2,252 more for 1973) Sportabouts that were so equipped.

-AMC also produced a one-off Sportabout for Gucci's personal use.
-The car had the 304 CID V8 engine with three-speed automatic transmission.
-The interior featured leather was door panels, cargo area as well as the front and rear center armrests.
+American Motors also produced a one-off Sportabout for Gucci's personal use.
+The car included the 304 CID V8 engine with three-speed automatic transmission.
+The interior featured leather on the door panels, cargo area as well as special front and rear center armrests.
 The doors and custom-designed bucket seats received red and green striped inserts.
 The instrument panel was given a centrally located, pull-out writing desk, graced with a scribbler and a sterling silver bamboo pen.
-A map light at the end of a flexible arm extended from the right side of the desk, the left carried a vanity mirror, also on a flex stem.
-The back of the front seats popped open.
-The one on the passenger's side served as a snack table or provided a flat surface for playing games.
+A map light at the end of a flexible arm extended from the right side of the desk while the left side carried a vanity mirror that was also mounted on a flexible stem.
+The backs of the front seats included compartments as on airlines.
+The one on the right side opened as a snack table or provided a flat surface for playing games.
 The compartment behind the driver concealed a miniature liquor cabinet, complete with four sterling silver tumbles and two decanters—all decorated with red and green enamel stripes.

 American Motors followed this designer influence in successive years with the Cardin Javelin in 1973 and the Cassini Matador in 1974, but there were no new signature designer versions after those.
 This trim package concept inspired other automakers – including Ford's luxury marque, Lincoln in 1976 – to offer packages styled by other famous fashion designers.